-- Prior to review by the full committee, the IACUC Chair assigns the protocol or amendment to a primary reviewer.
+- Prior to review by the full committee, the protocol or amendment is assigned to a primary reviewer.

 - Concerns, if any, raised by the primary reviewer are routed through the IACUC Office to the Principal Investigator, who returns their responses to the IACUC Office.

 - The protocol or amendment is reviewed by the full IACUC at the monthly Committee meeting.

 - The full IACUC can approve or request revisions to the submission.
 If the IACUC requires modifications to secure approval, the IACUC can vote for the protocol or amendment to be reviewed by the full Committee or a named designated reviewer.

 - Alternatively, a quorum of the IACUC can vote to withhold approval of the protocol or amendment.
 In cases where the IACUC has voted to withhold approval, the Principal Investigator is notified of reasons for this action and is provided a recommended course of action.

 - If chemical, radiation, or biological hazards are identified, additional review is required by Research Laboratory & Safety Services (RLSS).

 If a full committee review of a protocol or amendment is not requested, one qualified member of the IACUC is assigned to conduct the review (Designated Member Reviewer).
 All voting members of the IACUC are eligible to be a Designated Member Reviewer (DMR).

 - Approve the protocol or amendment, if satisfied that approval criteria are met.

 - Request revisions to the protocol or amendment to secure approval, if outstanding issues are present.